-- 49. (a) A Member may introduce not more than 30 bills in the regular session. - (b) This rule does not apply to a constitutional amendment, any type of resolution, or a bill introduced by a committee pursuant to Rule 47. - (c) This rule may be suspended with respect to a particular bill by approval of the Committee on Rules.
+- 49. (a) A Member may introduce not more than 50 bills in the regular session.
+As used in this rule, "bill" includes a constitutional amendment, but does not include a concurrent or joint resolution. - (b) This rule may be suspended with respect to a particular bill by approval of the Committee on Rules.